DSC-Galgotias/Hacktoberfest2022/Calculator/readme.md

-# Food Delivery Webiste
+# Minimal Calculator Webiste
-A simple, minimalistic website for taking orders from the web and delivering them to customers
+A simple, minimalistic website for to make ease and enhancing calculator user interface.

 ## Screenshot